jakebuhite/pet-adoptables-api/README.md

 # pet-adoptables-api
-A REST API built using the PERN stack
+A REST API built using Node.js, Express.js, and PostgreSQL.